Know what to say when the police ask for consent to search your car

 You might wonder why a lawyer would do this.
 After all, if people follow this advice and don't get arrested, I won't have anything to do.
 That's fine with me; I would rather see you avoid an arrest, and not have to go in and fix a problem that could have been avoided.
 And the truth is, people are still going to get arrested.
 You may even get arrested after you refuse consent; if that happens you've protected your rights, and a judge can decide whether you should have been searched.

-If you want more information on the criminal justice system, get a FREE copy of our Layman's Guide to Criminal Justice System.
+If you want more information on the criminal justice system, get a FREE copy of our Layman's Guide to the Criminal Justice System.

-And if you've read this too late, and already been arrested or charged with an offense in Waco, McLennan County, or Bell County, Falls County, Hill County or Bosque County, give us a call at 254-296-0020.
+And if you've read this too late, and have already been arrested or charged with an offense in Waco, McLennan County, Bell County, Falls County, Hill County or Bosque County, give us a call at 254-296-0020.